 The top three male and female finishers of all distances are the first three to physically cross the finish line regardless of their net time.

-The finish line is located near the Petra Visitor Centre within walking distance of the Mövenpick Resort and Petra Palace hotels.
+The finish line is located near the Petra Visitor Centre within walking distance of the Mövenpick Resort, Petra Palace, Petra Guest House and Edom hotels.

 All runners must meet at the Petra Visitor Centre from where we walk the 2.5 kilometers through the Siq and past the Treasury to the start line at the Street of Facades.